 Expenses that can throw a wrench in your budget

 You were living within your means.
-You were able to pay your bills every month, buy groceries and gas and keep up with the minimum payments due on your credit cards.
+You were able to pay your bills and expenses every month, buy groceries and gas and keep up with the minimum payments due on your credit cards.
 However, you didn’t have much left over at the end of the month, so you never got around to opening a savings account or starting an emergency fund.

 That’s a problem.
 Having some extra money set aside isn’t important just for unexpected medical bills, a job loss or cut in hours, the transmission in your car finally giving out or your furnace breaking in the middle of winter.